khulnasoft/integrations-core/riakcs/README.md

 ## Overview

-Capture RiakCS metrics in Datadog to:
+Capture RiakCS metrics in Khulnasoft to:

 - Visualize key RiakCS metrics.
 - Correlate RiakCS performance with the rest of your applications.